harshab1/Jenkins-practice/content.md

 Git hook can be used to trigger a action on a commmit to a specific branch using a custom script

+## Jenkins DSL

+DSL is installed using jsl plugin, is used to create Jenkins job using script written in Ruby language

+Script sample example can be taken from: https://jenkinsci.github.io/job-dsl-plugin/ .
+Always prefer free-style job sample examples.

+The contents of the DSL file could be: Description, Parameters, SCM, Triggers (like cron job or pollscm), Steps (shell execution), Mailer, etc.

+The DSL code could be versioned using git